 Reading Series and Venues

 If it’s winter in Portland, it’s readings at the “Schnitz” (1037 SW Broadway), a longtime Portland tradition.
-Portland Arts & Lectures began over twenty-five years ago as a small author reading series designed to bring leading authors and cultural thinkers to Portland, which, then, was hardly on the literary map.
+Portland Arts & Lectures began over thirty years ago as a small author reading series designed to bring leading authors and cultural thinkers to Portland, which, then, was hardly on the literary map.
 Within four years, demand for tickets moved the series from the First Congregational Church, which has a seating capacity of 800, to the 2,700–seat Arlene Schnitzer Concert Hall, where it currently resides.
 Speakers at past events include authors such as Margaret Atwood, Ursula K. Le Guin, and Natasha Trethewey.

 Up the street from the Tin House offices is Forest Park, a five-thousand-acre park that serves as my muse.
 During the summer and fall, I spend endless hours roaming the seventy miles of wooded trails.
 More than one hundred twelve bird species and sixty-two mammal species frequent the park and its wide variety of trees and shade-loving plants.
 Besides receiving forty inches of rain, the park’s biggest claim to fame is it is the setting for author Peter Rock’s latest gem of a novel, The Bewildered.
 The park, like many of the woods in the Northwest, has hanging moss and giant fir trees reminiscent of Hansel and Gretel’s woods.
 You can even follow a trail that runs adjacent to a stream and find remnants of a stone cottage.
 Trails spin off everywhere; it’s truly a beautiful place to gather thoughts and let oneself dream.